arocha7/ansible/roles/pgsql/README.md

 Role Name
 =========

-'pgsql' role installs PostgreSQL on multiple distros
+'pgsql' role installs multiple versions of PostgreSQL on top of multiple distros

 * CentOS 7 - as steps described here: https://wiki.postgresql.org/wiki/YUM_Installation
-* Ubuntu 14.04
-* Ubuntu 16.04
+* Ubuntu 18.04

 Requirements
 ------------

-* Requires Ansible 2.2 because of managed services with 'systemd'
+* Requires Ansible +2.2 because of managed services with 'systemd'
-* 'firewalld'

 Role Variables
 --------------
 To install a different pgSQL version, change variable "tarball".
-To set your own dbname, username and passwd, change it at role 'vars' Current version is: "9.6"
+To set your own dbname, username and passwd, change it at role 'vars' Current versions are: "9.6" and "11"

 Dependencies